PhD in History

 - Four semesters GRS HI 900 Dissertation Writing

 At least one of the reading courses (HI 800, 850, or 870) must be taken prior to taking HI 801, which will be offered every year in the Spring Semester.
+Students are allowed to take up to two graduate-level courses in a single discipline other than history that is related to their interests.
 Candidates for the PhD may count only 16 credits in courses designed primarily for undergraduates (these courses are offered at the 600 or 700 level and ordinarily have 200- or 300-level equivalents) for the degree.

 All students pursuing a PhD in History are required to demonstrate graduate-level reading proficiency in two relevant foreign languages.
 Candidates in certain areas of concentration may substitute a two-semester course in statistics or in another tool subject for the second of the two foreign languages.
-Language proficiency can be demonstrated either through a language examination, successful completion of a non-credit graduate-level foreign language reading course offered by Boston University, or the equivalent of two years of undergraduate study of the language at Boston University.
+Language proficiency can be demonstrated either through a departmental language examination or through successful completion of a non-credit graduate-level foreign language reading course offered by Boston University.
+If a student has passed a reading examination at another accredited graduate school and submits evidence to that effect to the Director of Graduate Studies, the departmental requirement will be considered satisfied in most cases.
+Students may not schedule their qualifying examination without having completed this requirement.
 For more information on when language requirements need to be fulfilled, please see the department website.

-Each candidate must pass an oral examination in a major field and in one minor field of history.
+Each candidate for the doctoral degree must pass an oral examination in a major field of history as well as a one minor field of history.
 The examination must be taken no later than one year after the completion of coursework.
 The examination shall be comprehensive and cover any and all phases of the subject.
 A unanimous vote of the examining committee is required to pass the qualifying oral examination.
 Qualifying examinations are scheduled only during the two regular semesters of the academic year.

 Dissertation and Final Oral Examination